dbissell6/DFIR/Explorations+Reflections.md

 Removal

 ## What will i see in the next forensics CTF i compete in?
-Pico is in mid-March(2/6/2023 now).
-If there are 5 forensics challenges i assume 2 will have pcaps, 1 log, and something completly neiche and random.
-The easy problems I will be able to find the flag with a grep, maybe base64 encoded.
+The Pico CTF competition is taking place in mid-March (as of February 6, 2023).
+Out of the 5 expected forensic challenges, I anticipate 2 will involve PCAP files, 1 will be logs, 1 will be a memory dump (.mem), and the last will be something niche and random.
+The easier problems can likely be solved by using a grep command to search for the flag, which may be encoded in base64.

 # Next steps

-As I continue to complete HTB forensics challenges I will update the dataset and maybe analyze again at 100 completions.
-I am excited to test my scripts on new challenges that present pcaps or evtx.
-I plan to make adjustments to the scripts if they 'miss' anything in the future challenges.
-I've also done a bunch of challeges on other sites and am considering adding that data.
+In my ongoing efforts to complete HTB forensics challenges, I will continue to update my dataset and re-analyze it after 100 completions.
+I look forward to testing my scripts on new challenges that involve PCAPs or EVTX files.
+If any future challenges reveal limitations in my scripts, I plan to make adjustments to improve their performance.
+Additionally, I have completed challenges on other sites and may consider incorporating this data into my analysis in the future.
-In the not to distant future I also plan on getting my hands on a DFIR textbook.
-SO i can compare my predictions with an actual book.
-Maybe a Memory analysis
+In the near future, I plan to obtain a DFIR textbook to compare my findings with the industry standard and gain a deeper understanding of the field.
+I also aim to expand my knowledge to include memory analysis.